 If you’re wondering what a transdisciplinary team is, you’re not alone.
 Basically, it is a team who come together with various skills to share the responsibility of planning, evaluating and implementing each child’s individual plan.
 For us at AEIOU, that looks like a team that includes a mix of people, such as behaviour therapists, occupational therapists and speech pathologists alongside teachers and educators.
 Each role is highly skilled and valued, and we work within this framework to apply evidence-based practice and supports from each discipline in the design and delivery of each child’s daily program.

 So, what are some of the behaviour therapy aspects of our program?

-- We support how children can access learning by working to reduce their barriers to learning (e.g. attention span, reduction of challenging behaviours, tolerance to adult instruction)
+- We support how children can access learning by working to reduce their barriers to learning (e.g. attention span, reduction of behaviours of concern, tolerance to adult instruction)

 - Developing a child’s motivation for learning through reinforcement and building rapport

-- Educating team members on strategies to support skill development and reduction of challenging behaviours
+- Educating team members on strategies to support skill development and reduction of behaviours of concern

 - Educating parents and carers